sullivan-ben/vscode-markdown-table-block/README.md

 # Markdown Table Block

-Authoring large or even slightly complex markdown tables is headache inducing - introducing a user friendly alternative for vscode.
+Authoring large markdown tables is a headache!
+Introducing a user friendly alternative that makes table entry as simple as writing a list.

-Markdown Table Block adds the ability enter table data as an array of records using `<input-language>:table` fenced code blocks, then have that render to a table in the markdown preview.
-This is especially useful for tables with many columns, or long cell content.
+Markdown table block is a vscode extension that enables tables to be written as a set of records inside a code block.
+This easy to manage input will be rendered to a table in the markdown preview view - just as if you were still using old fashioned markdown tables.

 ## Flagship Features